Fusion power in Germany and the EU: political momentum and IP strategies as a key success factor

 This makes it clear that the legally robust design of IP models, IP exploitation structures and R&D collaborations is not a side issue for the funding of fusion projects, but a decisive success factor.

-On October 31, 2025, the federal states of Bavaria, Hamburg, Hesse, Mecklenburg-Western Pomerania, Saxony, and Schleswig-Holstein established the Fusion Research Alliance on the basis of a joint policy framework; Baden-Württemberg joined the alliance on 8 January 2026.
+On 31 October 2025, the federal states of Bavaria, Hamburg, Hesse, Mecklenburg-Western Pomerania, Saxony and Schleswig-Holstein established the Fusion Research Alliance on the basis of a joint policy framework; Baden-Württemberg joined the alliance on 8 January 2026.
 Its objective is to pursue a shared mission of advancing the research, development, construction, and operation of commercially viable fusion reactors through close cooperation between industry and academia.
 The alliance views fusion as a baseload-capable, climate-neutral energy source and a strategic competitive factor.
-To this end, it seeks to leverage and combine the locational strengths of the participating states, particularly in the two currently most promising technological approaches: magnetic confinement fusion and laser-driven inertial confinement fusion.
+To this end, it seeks to leverage and combine the locational strengths of the participating states, primarily in the two currently most promising technological approaches: magnetic confinement fusion and laser-driven inertial confinement fusion.

 The alliance is building on a connected innovation ecosystem with key hubs such as the Fusion Campus Biblis (Hesse), Wendelstein 7‑X and the planned Institute for High Energy Density Physics (Mecklenburg‑Western Pomerania), the laser and simulation platforms at HZDR (Saxony), the European XFEL (Hamburg/Schleswig‑Holstein) and the planned new stellarator at IPP Garching (Bavaria).
-The partners aim to closely align their activities with the Federal Government’s Hightech Agenda Germany and the Action Plan on Fusion, to network education and training across state borders, to open up research infrastructures and to build robust supply chains together with the supplier industry.
+The partners aim to closely align their activities with the federal government’s Hightech Agenda Germany and the Action Plan on Fusion, to network education and training across state borders, to open up research infrastructures and to build robust supply chains together with the supplier industry.

-At state level, Bavaria in particular is pushing fusion energy forward.
-On 26 February 2026, Minister-President Markus Söder announced plans to invest up to EUR 400 million in fusion projects in order to position the Free State as a key location for demonstration plants and, in the longer term, commercial fusion power plants.
+At state level, Bavaria is at the forefront in pushing fusion energy forward.
+On 26 February 2026, Minister-President Markus Söder announced plans to invest up to €400 million in fusion projects in order to position the state of Bavaria as a key location for demonstration plants and, in the longer term, commercial fusion power plants.
 The funds are part of a memorandum of understanding with start-up Proxima Fusion, RWE and the Max Planck Institute for Plasma Physics (IPP): under IPP’s scientific lead, a first demonstration plant (“Alpha”) is to be built in Garching.
-This Bavarian initiative complements federal funding and underscores the emerging competition between the Länder for infrastructure, value creation and know‑how in the field of fusion energy.
+This Bavarian initiative complements federal funding and underscores the emerging competition between the reginal states for infrastructure, value creation and know‑how in the field of fusion energy.

-C. Legally Safeguarding IP Models and Fusion Projects
+C. Legally safeguarding IP models and fusion projects

 The funding landscape outlined at EU, federal, and state level gives rise to complex requirements for IP models, exploitation strategies, and contractual cooperation structures.

-For projects funded in Germany, the Ancillary Terms and Conditions for Grants on a Cost Basis to Companies in the Commercial Sector for Research and Development Projects (NKBF), issued by the Federal Ministry of Education and Research (BMBF), play a key role as part of the grant notification.
+For projects funded in Germany, the Ancillary Terms and Conditions for Grants on a Cost Basis to Companies in the Commercial Sector for Research and Development Projects (NKBF) (the “Ancillary Terms”), issued by the Federal Ministry of Education and Research, play a key role as part of the grant notification.
 These ancillary provisions also give rise to restrictions regarding the exploitation of intellectual property generated within the research project.

-Overall, so-called spill-over obligations can also be identified: in research funding, the granting authority generally aims to leverage spill-over effects in order to generate added value beyond the individual grant recipient—for example, through non-economic access to results for research and teaching, obligations to exploit results, and the integration of additional actors into value creation and innovation chains.
+Overall, so-called spill-over obligations can also be identified: in research funding, the granting authority generally aims to leverage spill-over effects in order to generate added value beyond the individual grant recipient – for example, through non-economic access to results for research and teaching, obligations to exploit results, and the integration of additional actors into value creation and innovation chains.

-2. Growing need for advice regarding Fusion Funding Projects
+2. Growing need for advice regarding fusion funding projects

 Our advisory services include in particular:

-• Designing and negotiating IP exploitation models in high‑technology projects,
+- designing and negotiating IP exploitation models in high‑technology projects,

-• Advice on R&D exploitation restrictions and export controls, especially for projects involving non‑EU partners or exploitation outside the EU,
+- advising on R&D exploitation restrictions and export controls, especially for projects involving non‑EU partners or exploitation outside the EU,

-• Structuring and implementing joint ventures, PPPs, SPVs and growth financings (including venture capital and private equity) for, for example, demonstration plants and start ups,
+- structuring and implementing joint ventures, PPPs, SPVs and growth financings (including venture capital and private equity) for demonstration plants and start ups, for example,

-By combining our expertise in funding law with our long standing IP and technology transfer experience, and leveraging our full service capabilities in the areas of Energy & Infrastructure, Regulatory, Corporate/M&A, Finance, Foreign Trade/Investment Control and ESG/Environment, we support you in structuring your projects in a way that is eligible for funding, IP robust and economically scalable.
+By combining our expertise in funding law with our long standing IP and technology transfer experience, and leveraging our full service capabilities in the areas of energy & infrastructure, regulatory, corporate/M&A, finance, foreign trade/investment control and ESG/environment, we support you in structuring your projects in a way that is eligible for funding, IP robust and economically scalable.

 Well